kleopatra999/faq/answers.md

     print $x;       # empty string plus warning say $x;         # Date()\n

-So `say` is optimized for debugging, `print` more suitable for producing output that another program is supposed to work with.
+So `say` is optimized for debugging and display to people, `print` is more suitable for producing output for other programs to consume.

 <span id="meta" />
 ## Meta Questions and Advocacy